 Who Has the Ultimate Decision in a Member-Managed LLC?

-In member-managed LLC, it is the members who will be responsible for making the decisions.
+In a member-managed LLC, it is the members who will be responsible for making the decisions.
 They can either share the rights equally or based on the percentage of ownership.
-The member having higher shares in the company will have more say as compared to one with lesser shares.
+The member having higher shares in the company will have more say as compared to one with fewer shares.

 When to Form a Member-Managed LLC